Urigo/angular-meteor/README.md

 At that moment, we are almost set to unleash full power of what mixing Angular2 and Meteor gives us!

-For more info, please look at Parties app example.
+For more info, please refer to Parties app example.